Xaristrike/TheSatiricalScrollNewsletter/README.md

 # Satirical Scroll Humorous Newsletter

-The Satirical Scroll is a daily humorous newsletter
+The Satirical Scroll is a humorous newsletter,

+issued twice a week,

 that offers funny news about: